-One of the significant governance challenges in Office 365 is that everyone can create Office 365 Groups and Modern SharePoint Sites.
+One of the significant governance challenges in Microsoft 365 is that everyone can create Microsoft 365 Groups, Microsoft Teams and Modern SharePoint Sites.
 In a previous post, we detailed the different creation setting for Classic and Modern SharePoint Sites.
-While these options disable creation through certain interfaces, they do not stop the creation of Office 365 Groups.
+While these options disable creation through certain interfaces, they do not stop the creation of Microsoft 365 Groups.
 Users will still be able to create a Group through Outlook, Planner or as a result of creating a Microsoft Team.

-Many organisations look to restrict who can create Office 365 Groups because of concerns about Groups being created for similar purposes or the sheer volume of Groups which will be created.
-Also IT departments are concerned about the volume of AD Objects and Exchange mailboxes created as a result of Group creation.
+Many organisations look to restrict who can create Microsoft 365 Groups and Microsoft Teams because of concerns about multiple objects being created for similar purposes.
+Further, IT departments are concerned about the volume of AD Objects and Exchange mailboxes created as a result of Group creation.

-Using a service like ProvisionPoint enables User Self-Service provisioning of Office 365 Groups with options to apply organisational templates and implement approval processes.
-However to gain maximum benefit of a provisioning service organisations will want to disable other mechanisms for creating Groups.
+Using a service like ProvisionPoint Enterprise enables User Self-Service provisioning of Microsoft 365 Groups with options to apply organisational templates and implement approval processes.
+However to gain maximum benefit of a provisioning and governance service, organisations will want to disable other mechanisms for creating Groups and Teams.

 The result for a User

-In Outlook the user will still see Office 365 Groups, but there will no longer be an option to create new Groups.
+In Outlook the user will still see Microsoft 365 Groups, but there will no longer be an option to create new Groups.

-It is important to recognise that disabling Group creation is only one part of a governance solution for Office 365.
-Users require an alternative method to create Office 365 Groups and Microsoft Teams, otherwise they will become quickly disengaged.
+It is important to recognise that disabling Group creation is only one part of a governance solution for Microsoft 365.
+Users require an alternative method to create Microsoft 365 Groups and Microsoft Teams, otherwise they will become quickly disengaged.
 Fortunately, ProvisionPoint Enterprise is the complete provisioning and governance solution for Microsoft 365.
 By enabling ProvisionPoint Mode, you are empowering user self-service with a selection of templates a user can request to create Microsoft 365 Groups, SharePoint Sites and Microsoft Teams.